dwatson62/scrabble/README.md

 - ``` npm start ```
 - ``` webdriver-manager update ``` then ``` webdriver-manager start ```
 - ``` protractor spec/e2e/conf.js ```

+## To do

+- Allow players to make hook words
+- Implement a better game over

 ## Technologies Used